HONOR partners with Guinness World Records for a record-breaking moment captured on the HONOR Magic5 Pro

 Highlighting its commitment to delivering incredible camera capabilities, HONOR has invested heavily in developing AI algorithms that take photography on the HONOR Magic5 Pro to a whole new level.
 The HONOR Magic5 Pro has also taken the first place in the DXOMARK Smartphone Camera Ranking.

 The HONOR Magic5 Pro will be available in global markets including UK, France, Germany, Italy, Spain, Malaysia, Mexico.
-Shipping details for each market will be revealed soon.
+Details for each market will be revealed soon.

 Share this article